vesoft-inc/nebula-go/README.md

 Official Nebula Go client which communicates with the server using [fbthrift](https://github.com/facebook/fbthrift/).
 Currently the latest stable release is **[v3.2.0](https://github.com/vesoft-inc/nebula-go/tree/release-v3.2)**

-The code in **master branch** will be updated to accommodate the nightly changes made in Nebula Graph.
+The code in **master branch** will be updated to accommodate the nightly changes made in NebulaGraph.
-To Use the console with a stable release of Nebula Graph, please check the branches and use the corresponding version.
+To Use the console with a stable release of NebulaGraph, please check the branches and use the corresponding version.

 | Client version | Nebula Service Version|
 |:--------------:|:-------------------:|